yanbingtao/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+tCheck is a desktop application that helps bubble tea store managers manage the staffs’ contact information, store’s inventory and historical sales data.
+It is optimized for CLI users to update and retrieve the information more efficiently.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick start `[Release coming soon]`

 1. Ensure you have Java `11` or above installed in your Computer.